praj-bellakka/tp/docs/DeveloperGuide.md

 The `Parser` is invoked through the `parseCommandType()` method.
 The input is first split up by identifying a space character.
 If no space character is detected, and the `help` or `exit` method was not called, a `FitNusException` is thrown.
 The first string element is then compared with default list of commands to determine the type of method called using if-else statements.

+## Non-Functional Requirements
+1. Data of users and foods should be stored and retrieved swiftly without delay, even for a long time user with very a big data set.
+2. User's and food's data should be kept safely, and it is crashed, the program should be able to detect it.